elinsoftware/sn-react/README.md

+NOTE: This is an old legacy boilerplate.
+Use the new one for your ServiceNow projects: https://github.com/elinsoftware/servicenow-react-app
+--

 # React boilerplate for ServiceNow applications

 This is a React boilerplate that is specifically designed to build ServiceNow-ready web applications.